LibrePlan/libreplan/doc/src/user/en/19-scheduler.rst

 .. contents::

 The scheduler is designed to schedule Jobs dynamically.
-It is developed with the help of *Spring framework Quartz scheduler*.
+It is developed with the help of the *Spring framework Quartz scheduler*.

 In order to use this scheduler effectively the Jobs(Quartz jobs) that should be scheduled must be created first.
 Then these jobs could be added to the database as all jobs to be scheduled is stored in the database.